amature98/DSF-FT06-GROUP-2-PHASE---PROJECT/README.md

 ### Chapter 3: Data Cleaning

 In this chapter, we prepare the dataset for analysis and modeling by addressing duplicates and missing values.
+**Missing Values in Waterfront, View, and Yr_renovated Columns**

+We've identified missing values in the Waterfront, View (albeit relatively few), and Yr_renovated columns.

+**Addressing Missing Values:**
+Since both the Waterfront and View columns contain a substantial number of missing values, simply dropping them is not a viable solution.
+Instead, we propose a more data-driven approach.
+We'll group the data by zipcodes and replace the missing values with the mode (most common value) for each specific zipcode.
+This approach is grounded in the reasonable assumption that properties in the same zipcode share similar characteristics, particularly regarding waterfront and views.

+This data imputation strategy ensures that our dataset remains comprehensive and is based on a plausible assumption about the correlation between housing features and location.

 ### Chapter 4: EDA & Feature Engineering

-We perform exploratory data analysis (EDA) and feature engineering to enhance the model's predictive power.
+We perform exploratory data analysis (EDA) and feature engineering to enhance the model's predictive power:

+1. Exploratory data analysis (EDA) to understand the dataset.

+2. Feature selection and creation to enhance model performance.

+3. Data transformation for better model compatibility.

 ### Chapter 5: Data Analysis and Modeling